{{ summaryHeading }}

 P Real power doing useful work kW Real power P

-S Total apparent demand supplied by the source kVA Apparent power S and corrected apparent power
+S Apparent power carried by the source kVA Apparent power S, Corrected apparent power

-Q Reactive power exchanged by inductive or capacitive parts of the load kVAR Reactive power Q, target reactive power, and correction requirement
+Q Reactive power exchanged with fields kVAR Reactive power Q, Target reactive power

-PF Ratio of real power to apparent power none Power factor and applied target PF
+PF Real-power share of apparent power none Power factor, Applied target PF

 Power factor quality bands used by the calculator